darrendoyle3710/SlotMachineApplication/README.md

 ## Service 1 - Frontend ##
 The frontend was designed using an Angular framework form javascript, this was stretch goal which was I felt was necessary to consolidate my learning.
 In the frontend I tried to showcase as much as I learned in training with the Ng module, Component-Orientated project structure, Directives and Observables.

 ### Database ###
 ![ERD](ERD.PNG)
 There are two database tables which are Users and Posts.
 Users is the entity which represents a user on the system, they have a user account which permits them to create Posts.
 This relationship between the tables is a **One and Only One To Zero Or Many**, a user can none or many posts, while a post only belongs to a single User record if it exists.
 This establishes a UserID foreign key in the Posts table which establishes the link.
-Users will be able to use CRUD functionality on the post table through the applciation built on this database.
+Users will be able to use CRUD functionality on the post table through the application built on this database.

 ## Service 2 - Random Animals ##